02 - Flow Control in Linux

 Types of Conditional Statements

-Statement
+if Statement

 The

-statement runs a block of commands if the condition evaluates to true.The condition is enclosed under a pair of square brackets
+ifstatement runs a block of commands if the condition evaluates to true.The condition is enclosed under a pair of square brackets

-.if [ condition ]; then commands fi
+[ ].if [ condition ]; then commands fi

-if-else
+if-else Statement

 The

-statement adds an alternative set of commands to run when the condition is false.if [ condition ]; then commands_if_true else commands_if_false fi
+if-elsestatement adds an alternative set of commands to run when the condition is false.if [ condition ]; then commands_if_true else commands_if_false fi

-if-elif-else
+if-elif-else Statement

 The

-statement is used for multiple conditions.if [ condition1 ]; then commands_if_condition1 elif [ condition2 ]; then commands_if_condition2 else commands_if_all_fail fi
+if-elif-elsestatement is used for multiple conditions.if [ condition1 ]; then commands_if_condition1 elif [ condition2 ]; then commands_if_condition2 else commands_if_all_fail fi

 Note: